Hudson Bay Railway (1910): Final leg

 In 1926, the Department of Railways and Canals assumed control of the HBR from CNR.
 Following a new location survey and better port surveys in 1927 carried out by the engineer in charge of location John Leslie Charles, Churchill was substituted as the terminus, owing to its natural harbour.
 Work recommenced, but minimal maintenance during the intervening years had left the line in a state of disrepair, limiting safe use to the first 214 mi.
 Political interference, financing difficulties, and engineering challenges – caused by the large amount of muskeg and frequent rock outcrops on the Canadian Shield – led to numerous delays.
-The line to Churchill was completed March 29, 1929 and it opened for traffic on September 10, 1929.
+The line to Churchill was completed March 29, 1929, and it opened for traffic on September 10.
 Port facilities were completed in 1931, and the British freighter Pennyworth was the first vessel to berth.

 The Hudson Bay Railway name disappeared when the line became part of the CNR system.
 CNR subsequently helped develop northern resources by building spurs from The Pas to Flin Flon, opening in 1928, followed by an extension on this line from Cranberry Portage to Lynn Lake, opening November 9, 1953.
 Although the HBR never became a major grain-handling link, it provided transportation to areas still inaccessible by road.

 During World War II, plans to downgrade the line changed when the US military required it to handle 300 cars per day and stationed about 7,000 service personnel at Churchill and along the route.

+In 1997, a new Hudson Bay Railway was formed after sale of the line from the Canadian National Railway.
+The current company operates over all of the original company's track.